pyeventsourcing/eventsourcing/docs/topics/process.rst

 process is available in neither the repository of ``Reservations`` nor the repository of ``Payments``.
 If an application could directly use the aggregates of another application, then processing could produce different results at different times, and in consequence the processing wouldn't be reliable.
-If necessary, a process application could replicate the state of an aggregate within its own context in an application it is following, by projecting its events as they are read from an upstream notification log.
+If necessary, a process application can replicate upstream aggregates within its own state.

 Single threaded